Lawrence Livermore National Laboratory

 Lead ARM Translator (liaisons between the scientific community and ARM infrastructure staff members) (2019 – 2021)

 Led/co-led the development of the E3SM atmosphere model version 1 (2018) and the next generation of atmospheric physics for E3SM version 3 (2022).

 Co-led the development of the Cloud-Associated Parameterizations Testbed (CAPT) that facilitated broad utilization of weather-forecast techniques to evaluate cloud-related processes in climate models.

 Developed a physically based convective trigger function that improved simulation of precipitation and its diurnal cycle in weather and climate models.
-The scheme and its variants have been used in the operational weather prediction model of the Japanese Meteorological Agency (JMA) to improve its precipitation forecast in 2008.
-Relevant studies were highlighted in both “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.
+The scheme and its variants have been used in E3SM since 2021 and the operational weather prediction model of the Japanese Meteorological Agency (JMA) since 2008.
+Relevant studies were highlighted in Eos research spot, “Our Changing Planet - The U.S. Climate Change Science Program for Fiscal Year 2006” and the “DOE ARM Notable Research Findings for the Past Five Years”.

-The research on developing continuous large-scale forcing datasets for SCMs/CRMs was highlighted in the “DOE ARM Notable Research Finds for the Past Five Years”.
+Led the development of the continuous large-scale forcing datasets for SCMs/CRMs, which was highlighted in the “DOE ARM Notable Research Finds for the Past Five Years”.